Raigyo/webpack-react-hot-reload/readme.md

 # Webpack 4: React with hot reload

 > 🔨 Webpack with React.
-From Grafikart.fr '[Comprendre Webpack: React avec hot reload](https://www.youtube.com/watch?v=0AJ0Ro6DeYw&list=PLjwdMgw5TTLVzGXGxEBdjwHXCeYnBb7n8&index=11)'.
+From Grafikart.fr '[Comprendre Webpack: React avec hot reload](https://www.youtube.com/watch?v=0AJ0Ro6DeYw&list=PLjwdMgw5TTLVzGXGxEBdjwHXCeYnBb7n8&index=11)' and '[React Hot Loader with Web Dev Server](https://dev.to/nanosoftonline/react-hot-loader-with-web-dev-server-aop)' from Nanosoft.
 >
-> Webpack with a focus on *hot reload* using Hot Module Replacement (HMR).
+> Webpack with a focus on *hot reload* using Hot Module Replacement (HMR) in React with classes and persistant states during reload.

 For a general Webpack overview, see my [webpack-overview](https://github.com/Raigyo/webpack-overview) repository.